15. Tuples, Dictionaries, and Sets

 2print(some_tuple[0]) # Results in 10

-• But unlike lists, tuples are immutable
+• The main difference is that tuples are immutable

 • For example, a tuple would be great for storing cartesian coordinate (x, y)